 The composition of economic regions is determined through a consultative process with the provinces.
-The boundaries in current use are based on 1991 Census geography and were implemented in January 1995.
+The boundaries in current use are based on 1991 Census geography and have been updated to the 1996 Census geography.
 With the exception of British Columbia, the boundaries of these regions were unchanged or only slightly modified from previous definitions, and it was possible to revise associated data back to 1987 to provide historical continuity.
 Economic regions in British Columbia, however, were completely modified in 1995, and historical revisions were not possible.